kmonad/kmonad/doc/installation.md

 ### NixOS

 There is not currently a `kmonad` package in `nixpkgs`, however the following instructions show how to create your own adhoc derivation, and how to configure udev rules in nixos.
+There is also a NixOS module included in this repository that can be used instead of a manual configuration.

 #### The Derivation
 Create a `kmonad.nix` derivation such as this one which fetches a static binary release of kmonad and packages it in the nix-store: